IntentArchitect/Docs/articles/whats-new/2024/05/index.md

 ### Change the installation path of Intent Architect

-Intent Architect's installer will now allow you to change the installation path of Intent Architect during initial installation.
+Intent Architect's Windows installer will now allow you to change the installation path of Intent Architect during initial installation.

 ![Intent Architect Setup: Choose Install Location](images/choose-install-location.png)